bytecodealliance/lucet/docs/src/lucet-runtime/killswitch.md

 code[1].
 Instead, we set the execution domain to `Domain::Terminated` and wait for the host code to complete, at which point `lucet_runtime` will exit the guest.

+Other variants of `Domain` imply an instance state where there is no possible termination mechanism.
+For `Domain::Terminated`, the instance has already been terminated.
+For `Domain::Cancelled` the instance has been preemptively stopped, but there's nothing `lucet_runtime` can do to prevent some later attempted instance execution.

 #### Guest Signalling